allenchng/InsightWriting/ThinkingLikeADS.md

 ## Focus on product and the business impact

-Data scientists derive value from the ability to take amorphous problems and turn them into actionable insight that "closes the loop".
 It's important to understand how your work helps move a product forward, or how it enables the business of a company to grow.
 Focusing on the real problems your users have anchors your project and helps motivate the subsequent choices you make.

 For example, if you were a data scientist at a company that was considering whether or not to add a feature to a product, you might use the following questions to drive your analysis.